OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - `sortName` is used in the fast scroller indicators and sorting.
 Avoid it wherever else.
 - `resolveName()` should be used when displaying any kind of music data to the user.
-- For songs, `individualArtistRawName` and `resolveIndividualArtistName` should always be used when displaying the artist of a song, as it will always show collaborator information first before deatiling to the album artist.
+- For songs, `individualArtistRawName` and `resolveIndividualArtistName` should always be used when displaying the artist of a song, as it will always show collaborator information first before defaulting to the album artist.

 #### Music Access
 All music on a system is asynchronously loaded into the shared object `MusicStore`.
 Because of this, **`MusicStore` may not be available at all times**.